hazelcast/hazelcast-reference-manual/src/Lock.md

  able to require this lock, the owner of the lock must call `unlock` as many times as the owner called `lock`.

 - In the split-brain scenario, the cluster behaves as if it were two different clusters.
-Since two separate clusters are not aware of each other, two nodes from different clusters can acquire the same lock.
+Since two separate clusters are not aware of each other, two members from different clusters can acquire the same lock.
 For more information on places where split brain syndrome can be handled, please see [split brain syndrome](#network-partitioning-split-brain-syndrome).

 - Locks are not automatically removed.
 If a lock is not used anymore, Hazelcast will not automatically garbage collect the lock.